Scan Line Technique: Scheduling Meeting Rooms

 };

-, the algorithm should return 2 because the last two meetings overlap with the first one.
-At least two meeting rooms are needed to hold all meetings without conflicts.
+, the algorithm should return 2.
+This is because the last two meetings overlap with the first one, so you need at least two meeting rooms to hold all the meetings smoothly.

-If meeting times overlap, additional rooms are required.
-To find the minimum number of rooms needed, you need to calculate the maximum number of meetings happening at the same time.
+If meeting times overlap, you need extra rooms.
+To find the minimum number of rooms, you need to calculate the maximum number of meetings happening at the same time.

-In other words, if you consider the start time of each meeting as a segment interval, the problem is asking you to find the maximum number of overlapping intervals, that's all.
+In other words, if you see each meeting as an interval, the problem is asking for the maximum number of overlapping intervals.

-This problem is essentially saying: given an array initially filled with zeros, and several intervals, you need to increment each element within these intervals by 1.
-The question is, what is the maximum value in the array at the end?
-This is a classic application scenario for the difference array, right?
+This problem is like: you have an array filled with 0, and you get several intervals.
+For each interval, you add 1 to every element in that interval.
+At the end, you are asked for the maximum value in the array.
+This is a classic use case for the difference array.
 You can directly use the Difference

-However, there is an issue with the difference array technique: you must construct the initial array of zeros.
-Since we use array indices to represent time, the length of this array depends on the maximum value of the time intervals.
+However, there is a problem with the difference array method: you have to build that initial array filled with 0.
+Since the array index represents time, the length of the array depends on the maximum time value.

-, you would need to construct an array of length 10^9, which is clearly problematic.
-However, the data scale given in this problem limits the maximum time value to 10^6, which is not extremely large, so the difference array method should work.
+, you would need an array of length 10^9, which is clearly a problem.
+In this problem, the time range is up to 10^6, which is not very big, so the difference array method can still work.

 Problem Extensions